 Water Supply Plan Template

 The easiest way to develop a water supply plan is to complete the DNR's provided template.
 This template was made in cooperation with Metropolitan Council, Minnesota Department of Health, and the Minnesota Rural Waters Association.
 No paper copies are needed.

 Download the template

 The water supply plan template is a form that can be completed electronically and submitted through the DNR Permitting and Reporting System (MPARS).
-After the template is downloaded, save the document with a file name using this naming convention: WSP_cityname_permitnumber_date.doc
+After you download the template, save it with a file name using this naming convention: WSP_cityname_permitnumber_date.doc

 Complete the plan template